What You Should Know about Cervical Exams during Pregnancy

 Let’s dig into what these exams can really tell us, what your options are, and some tried and true tips for communicating with your care provider about cervical exams during an appointment.

-So what’s the deal with cervical exams during pregnancy?
+What’s the deal with cervical exams during pregnancy?

 Note: We are talking here about full-term pregnancies where there are no additional symptoms like bleeding or signs of premature labor.